oey192/AdminTime/README.md

 AdminTime Readme
 ====

-AdminTime allows admins to switch in and out of an Admining state and allows them to resume where they left off when done admining
+AdminTime allows admins to switch in and out of an Admining state and allows them to resume where they left off when done admining.
+It can be insanely handy if your admins have a hard time restraining themselves from using admiring abilities during normal gameplay as it allows other admins to view who is currently using their AdminTime-granted admin abilities and notifies all admins (who have the appropriate permission) when players enter and leave Admin Mode.

-This plugin uses Essentials to enable God mode and Fly mode if the appropriate config values are set.
+It also helps admins admin more effectively by teleporting them back to the location they were at when they entered Admin Mode when they exit admin mode, allowing them to pick up right where they left off before going off to admin something.
+And, if enabled in the config file, admins gain both god mode\* and the ability to fly\* (don't worry, they aren't in creative, so they won't be spawning in items) when in Admin Mode

 Players will not be informed when vanished players (VanishNoPacket) enter or exit Admin Mode, nor will vanished players show up in /admintime list.

+Players are automatically removed from Admin Mode upon disconnecting if they forget to exit it first.

 Note: If PermissionsEx is being used on your server, this plugin temporarily overrides permissions set by PermissionsEx when the appropriate config value is set to true.
 When this is set to false, this plugin only modifies permissions via the built-in Bukkit Pernussions API.
 This can cause certain permisisons used with this plugin to have no effect as some plugins (e.g. WorldEdit) talk directly to PermissionsEx to check what permissions a player has.
+It is therefore generally recommended to leave usePex set to true unless you don't use PermissionsEx

+\*Requires Essentials

 ##Commands

 Aliases: at, am, adminmode

-/admintime [player] (reason):<br/>Toggle admin mode.
+/admintime [player] [reason]:<br/>Toggle admin mode.
 The name of the player being helped is required for entering admin mode.
 If that player is offline, their full name must be specified.
 A reason may be specified if desired.<br/>When leaving admin mode, the player is teleported to the locatation they were at when they entered admin mode

 /admintime reload:<br/>Reload the AdminTime permissions file